 Using Sentinel to control your LiquiShift eliminates the need for the LiquiShift Controller module (218-2565Y1).
 This is a black module that would be on the back side of the A-B LiquiShift valves.
-If this module is not there, an 8-pin harness extension (206-08-XXXX) is added from the Sentinel ECU harness to the LiquiShift.
-The Sentinel gives the operator absolute control over the shift LiquiShift's points, real-time pressure readings, and provides in-cab manual control.
-For more information regarding the use of Sentinel in controlling your SureFire LiquiShift, refer to your LiquiShift system manual.
+If this module is not there, an 8-pin harness extension (206-08-XXXX) is added from the Sentinel ECU harness to The Sentinel gives the the LiquiShift. operator absolute control over the shift LiquiShift's points, real-time pressure readings, and provides in-cab manual control.
+For more information regarding the use of Sentinel your SurePoint in controlling LiquiShift, refer to your LiquiShift system manual.